mikekatz04/GBGPU/docs/source/README.rst

 Prerequisites
 ~~~~~~~~~~~~~

-To install this software for CPU usage, you need `gsl
->2.0 <https://www.gnu.org/software/gsl/>`__, Python >3.4, and NumPy.
-We
+To install this software for CPU usage, you need Python >3.4, and NumPy.
-generally recommend installing everything, including gcc and g++
+We generally recommend installing everything, including gcc and g++
 compilers, in the conda environment as is shown in the examples here.
 This generally helps avoid compilation and linking issues.
 If you use
 your own chosen compiler, you may need to add information to the